vivianmiranda/cocoa3_testing/README.md

      $(cocoa)(.local) mpirun -n 4 --mca btl tcp,self --bind-to core:overload-allowed --map-by numa:pe=${OMP_NUM_THREADS} cobaya-run ./projects/example/EXAMPLE_MCMC1.yaml -f

 (**expert**) Why the `--mca btl tcp,self` flag?
 Conda-forge developers don't [compile OpenMPI with Infiniband compatibility](https://github.com/conda-forge/openmpi-feedstock/issues/38).
 (**expert**) Why the `--bind-to core:overload-allowed --map-by numa:pe=${OMP_NUM_THREADS}` flag?
-To enable hybrid MPI + OpenMP with NUMA architecture.
+This flag enables efficient hybrid MPI + OpenMP runs on NUMA architecture.

 Once the work is done, type:

     $(cocoa)(.local) source stop_cocoa

-and (optional)

     $(cocoa) conda deactivate cocoa

 ## Running Cosmolike projects <a name="running_cosmolike_projects"></a>

-The projects folder was designed to include all Cosmolike projects.
-Like the last section, we assume the user opted for the easier *Conda installation*, and located the terminal at the folder *where Cocoa was cloned*.
+The *projects* folder was designed to include Cosmolike projects.
+Similar to the previous section, we assume the user opted for the more direct *Conda installation* method.
+We also presume the user's terminal is in the folder where Cocoa was cloned.

-**Step 1 of 5**: go to the project folder (`./cocoa/Cocoa/projects`) and clone a Cosmolike project, with fictitious name XXX,  as shown below:

-    $ cd ./cocoa/Cocoa/projects
-    $ git clone git@github.com:CosmoLike/cocoa_XXX.git XXX

-The Cosmolike Organization hosts a Cobaya-Cosmolike project named XXX at `CosmoLike/cocoa_XXX`.
-However, our provided scripts and template YAML files assume the removal of the `cocoa_` prefix when cloning the repository.The prefix `cocoa_` on Cosmolike organization avoids mixing Cobaya-Cosmolike projects with code meant to be run on the legacy CosmoLike code.

-Example of cosmolike projects: [lsst_y1](https://github.com/SBU-UNESP-2022-COCOA/cocoa_lsst_y1), [des_y3](https://github.com/SBU-UNESP-2022-COCOA/cocoa_des_y3).

-(**warning**) A silent bug will be introduced if the YAML is not properly configured for camb.
-See Appendix(#appendix_example_runs) for examples of CosmoLike chains.

-**Step 2 of 5**: go back to Cocoa main folder

-    $ cd ../

-**Step 3 of 5**: activate conda Cocoa environment and the private python environment
+**Step 1 of 5**: activate the Conda Cocoa environment

     $ conda activate cocoa

+**Step 2 of 5**: go to the project folder (`./cocoa/Cocoa/projects`) and clone a Cosmolike project, with fictitious name `XXX`:

+    $(cocoa) cd ./cocoa/Cocoa/projects
+    $(cocoa) $CONDA_PREFIX/bin/git clone git@github.com:CosmoLike/cocoa_XXX.git XXX

+By convention, the Cosmolike Organization hosts a Cobaya-Cosmolike project named XXX at `CosmoLike/cocoa_XXX`.
+However, our provided scripts and template YAML files assume the removal of the `cocoa_` prefix when cloning the repository.
+The prefix `cocoa_` on the Cosmolike organization avoids mixing Cobaya-Cosmolike projects with code meant to be run on the legacy CosmoLike code.

+Example of cosmolike projects: [lsst_y1](https://github.com/CosmoLike/cocoa_lsst_y1), [des_y3](https://github.com/CosmoLike/cocoa_des_y3).

+**Step 3 of 5**: go back to Cocoa main folder, and activate the private python environment

+    $(cocoa) cd ../
     $(cocoa) source start_cocoa

-Please run the start_cocoa script *after* cloning the project repository.
-The script start_cocoa creates symbolic links, in all available projects, between `./project/XXX/likelihood` and `./cobaya/cobaya/likelihoods/XXX`; `./project/XXX/data` and `./external_modules/data/XXX`; `./project/XXX/interface` and `./external_modules/code/XXX`.
-The script start_cocoa also adds the *Cobaya-Cosmolike interface* of all projects to `LD_LIBRARY_PATH` and `PYTHONPATH` by calling `./projects/XXX/scripts/start_XXX`.
+Remember to run the start_cocoa script only after cloning the project repository is essential.
+The script *start_cocoa* creates necessary symbolic links and also adds the *Cobaya-Cosmolike interface* of all projects to `LD_LIBRARY_PATH` and `PYTHONPATH` paths.

 **Step 4 of 5**: compile the project